muhammadali1233ify/docker-to-kubernetes/README.md

 ## Description

 ## Procedure
-1. Once the cluster is intanciated, follow the access guideline of the service from page.
+1. Once the cluster is instantiated, follow the access guideline of the service from the page.

 2. Pull a docker image of your choice.
 Typically all images come with a dockerfile that describe the environment and the necessary files required for running that instance.<br/>
 `
 docker pull nshou/elasticsearch-kibana
 `

-3. Tag your release to explicitly identify it with IBM registry url that you intanciated your cluster on.
+3. Tag your release to explicitly identify it with IBM registry url that you instantiated your cluster on.
 In our case it's **us-east**.
 The namespace below is **wsa-namespace** and image name and tag is defined as **nshou-elastic-kibana:0.1**.<br/>
 `docker tag nshou/elasticsearch-kibana registry.us-east.bluemix.net/wsa-namespace/nshou-elastic-kibana:0.1`

 4. Push the new release on ibmcloud.
 The image can then be found on cloud registry and can be viewed using 'ibmcloud cr image-list'<br/>